- Books, Literature, and Writing

 People who write historical fiction have found an interesting way to hook children into their stories: they present them as time travel fantasies in which children from the present day travel into the past and learn about how things were in the “olden days,” all the while participating in an adventure.

-In this series of books, friends Tucker and Maya find themselves drawn back to the era of the Titanic through several artifacts that Tucker’s mom handles as a curator in a museum.
+In friends Tucker and Maya find themselves drawn back to the era of the Titanic through several artifacts that Tucker’s mom handles as a curator in a museum.
 Of course, they know about the fate of the ship, but they are motivated to get aboard to warn a family they have become friendly with.
+Time Voyage (Return to Titanic)

 This series, published by Stone Arch, is specially designed for reluctant readers and combines a fairly simple reading level (AR reading level 3.6) with characters and content designed to appeal to older children.
 So, even though this book has vocabulary and sentence structure that could be read by a third-grader, the main characters are 14, and the subject of the Titanic disaster is one that appeals to older children more than, say, cartoon characters that are popular with the younger ones.